izayoijiichan/VGO/Documentation~/UniVGO/Installation.md

 |Unity 2020.2|OK|OK|OK|OK|unconfirmed|
 |Unity 2020.3|OK|unconfirmed|unconfirmed|unconfirmed|unconfirmed|

-As of February of 2021, we are developing and confirming in `Unity 2020.2` `Windows` `.NET Standard 2.0` environment.
+As of March of 2021, we are developing and confirming in `Unity 2020.3` `Windows` `.NET Standard 2.0` environment.

 ### Required package